Ivan Šunjić: Croatia

 Šunjić was included in Croatia's squad for the 2013 Under-17 World Cup, and played all three group stage matches.
-He was called up to the senior national team in May 2017 for a friendly match against Mexico in the United States on 28 May. Šunjić played the whole of the match, in which an inexperienced Croatia team comprising largely debutants and reduced to ten men secured a 2–1 victory against a relatively strong Mexican team.
+He was called up to the senior national team in May 2017 for a friendly match against Mexico in the United States on 28 May.

+Šunjić played the whole of the match, in which an inexperienced Croatia team comprising largely debutants and reduced to ten men secured a 2–1 victory against a relatively strong Mexican team.
 He later served as captain of Croatia under-21 at the 2019 UEFA European Under-21 Championship and played all three of their matches.

+Bosnia and Herzegovina

 After not being called up to the Croatia senior team, Šunjić opted to switch his FIFA nationality to Bosnia and Herzegovina, his country of birth.
 Sergej Barbarez called him up to the Bosnia and Herzegovina national team for Nations League A matches against Germany and the Netherlands in November 2024.

 He made his debut on 16 November, starting in central midfield against Germany at Europa-Park Stadion, Freiburg, and played 74 minutes as Germany won 7–0, a Nations League record.

+In June 2026, Šunjić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group match against Canada on 12 June.

+Personal life

+Šunjić is in a relationship with Nikol Bulat since 2018.
+They have a son, born in May 2023.